 Unique Benefits of the Concrete Roller Screed

 There are many benefits to using the concrete roller screed instead of screeding manually.
-The Laborers’ Health and Safety Fund of North America(LHSFNA) notes that using a roller screed is easier on the work crew.
-According to LHSFNA, the roller screed allows for a more upright posture, requires no neck bending, eliminates pinch grips and wrist flexion, requires minimal lifting, and reduces hand-arm repetition.
+The Laborers’ Health and Safety Fund of North America(LHSFNA) notes that using a machine is easier on the work crew.
+According to LHSFNA, it allows for a more upright posture, requires no neck bending, eliminates pinch grips and wrist flexion, requires minimal lifting, and reduces hand-arm repetition.
 This not only helps keep your crew happier and healthier, but can lead to better productivity and efficiency.

 - Easy cleanup and maintenance – This equipment can be cleaned off with a hose and maintenance is simple.